 This section of the agenda permits a person to make comments regarding public business on items as listed on the agenda and in-person presentations (allows for comments on items not listed on the agenda.)
 Each speaker will be allowed a maximum of three (3) minutes with up to five speakers per meeting.

 2. ITEMS FOR CONSIDERATION

-A.

-BOE24-048

-Consider approval of minutes for November 4 and December 2, 2024.
+A. BOE24-042 Consider approval of minutes from November 4, 2024.